The Traveling Salesman Theorem for Jordan Curves in Hilbert Space

-The method for replacing $\diam(\Gamma)$ with $\crd(\Gamma)$ in Theorem 5.1 is nearly identical to that given in $ \cite{Bi20}$.
-Since most of the argument is dimension independent, we only need to replace certain collections of dyadic cubes with appropriate collections of balls in a multiresolution family, and switch out applications of the version of Theorem 5.1 proven there with Theorem 5.1 itself.
+The method for replacing $\diam(\Gamma)$ with $\crd(\Gamma)$ in Theorem \ref{t:lengthminusdiam} is nearly identical to that given in $ \cite{Bi20}$.
+Since most of the argument is dimension independent, we only need to replace certain collections of dyadic cubes with appropriate collections of balls in a multiresolution family, and switch out applications of the version of Theorem \ref{t:lengthminusdiam} proven there with Theorem \ref{t:lengthminusdiam} itself.
 We now give a summary of the needed modifications to Bishop's proof.

-\begin{proof}(Theorem B) We will make some amendments to section 4 of \cite{Bi20} beginning on page 16, but the vast majority of the proof is identical because Bishop's arguments are mostly dimension-independent from this point on.
-In the first paragraph of this section, replace the dyadic cube $Q_0$ with a ball $Q_0\in\hat{\sG}$ with $2< \diam(Q_0) \leq 4$ so that $\Gamma \subseteq Q$.
-With $\gamma_1,\gamma_2$ as defined on the bottom of page 16, applying Theorem 5.1 three times gives
+\begin{proof}(Theorem \ref{t:thmB}) We will make some amendments to Section 4 of \cite{Bi20} beginning on page 15, but the vast majority of the proof is identical because Bishop's arguments are mostly dimension-independent from this point on.
+We reproduce most of the argument here for convenience.